Hub-OS/website/static/tech-yap/posts/2024-04-09-pointer-alternatives-for-rollback.md

 author: Konst
 ---

-In C++, it wasn't uncommon for us to directly point to an object to use it:
+In C++, it wasn't uncommon for us to directly point to objects:

 ```cpp
 // Simplified code: